Polska / śląskie

 Situated in the Silesian Upland, on the

-The first reference to Jews living near Będzin dates from the end of the 13th century.
+The first reference to Jews living near Będzin dates from the late 13th century.
 At the beginning of the 14th century Jews stopped living off farming and took up occupations connected with trade and loans.
-First Jewish residents of Będzin lived near the fortifications of the town, in the area where today Zaułek Street is located.
+First Jewish residents of Będzin lived near the fortifications of the town, in the area of todays Zaułek Street.
 Later on, they moved to Zawała Street, and next to Rybna Street and Berka Joselewicza Street.
 There was a Jewish community.
 In the second half of the 16th century a special emissary, rabbi Israel Ben Szmuel (Szmueliwicz) was sent from Będzin to Cracow .
 In documents dating back to 1564 Jews living in Zakamarki, in the suburbs of Będzin, are mentioned.

 The primeval Slavic settlement that occupied the site was destroyed by the Tartar invasion in 1241.
 First mentions of the village Będzin date back to 1301.
 In 1358 Będzin was town privileges according to the Magdeburg law.
 In 1364 a defensive wall and a stone castle were built.
 In 1424 Będzin became a centre of Polish hussitism.
 In 1457 the town was destroyed as a result of the invasion of Jan, the Duke of Oświęcim.
 In 1616 the town was destroyed by a great fire and in 1655 destroyed again by the Swedish army.
 Since 1793 Będzin was under Prussian rule, in 1807 it became a part of the Duchy of Warsaw, and since 1815 it was a part of Congress Poland (the Kingdom of Poland).
 In the 19th century hard bituminous coal deposits were discovered near Będzin.
 The first mine was opened in 1825.
 In 1856 at the foot of the castle a new wooden synagogue was built which was replaced in 1881 by a brick synagogue.
 During World War I Będzin was occupied by the German army.